Mathematics (AQA) GCSE Linear Foundation Course

-This is a foundation level qualification from which you can gain a grade 4/5.
+This is a foundation level qualification from which you can gain a grade 4/5, which many employers and higher education courses are increasingly requesting.

 What areas will I study?

-- Working with number and the number system
+- Working with numbers and the number system

 - Fraction, decimals and percentages